Alpine Convention: The Permanent Secretariat

-The permanent secretariat carries out different projects and activities for promotion of the Alpine Convention.

-Working groups and platforms
+Thematic Working Bodies

-The permanent committee can establish Working Groups, with a two-year mandate, on topics it considers relevant to support the sustainable development within the Alps.
-The main responsibility of the working groups and platforms is the development of new protocols, recommendations and implementation measures, studies of ongoing developments and reports on the progress to the Alpine Conference and permanent committee.
+The permanent committee can establish thematic working bodies, with two-year mandates, on topics it considers relevant to support sustainable development within the Alps.
+The main responsibility of these working groups is the development of new protocols, recommendations and implementation measures, studies of ongoing developments and reports on the progress to the Alpine Conference and permanent committee.

 Nine working groups and platforms are currently active: